iitmnlp/heads-hypothesis/README.md

 # The Heads Hypothesis
 ## Introduction
-A novel way of labelling the attention heads of BERT as described in detail in the following paper: https://arxiv.org/abs/2101.09115.
+A novel way of labelling the attention heads of BERT as described in detail in the following paper: https://arxiv.org/abs/2101.09115 accepted at AAAI'21.
 There are 4 high-level functional roles: (a) Local, (b) Syntactic, (c) Block and (d) Delimiter.